 - Arcane Comet - Damaging a champion with an ability hurls a damaging comet at their location.

-- Phase Rush - Hitting an enemy champion with 3 attacks or separate abilities or abilities grants a burst of MS and Slow Resistance.
+- Phase Rush - Hitting an enemy champion with 3 attacks or separate abilities grants a burst of MS and Slow Resistance.

 - Nullifying Orb - Gain a magic damage shield when taken to low health by magic damage.